godaddy-wordpress/coblocks-theme/README.txt

 == Changelog ==

 = 1.2.1 =
-* Teak: Touch up quote block styling
+* Tweak: Touch up quote block styling
+* Tweak: Improve Click to Tweet styles

 = 1.2.0 =
 * New: Major update to editor styles for the Gutenberg block editor